-For a farmstay near Perth Western Australia, there are two areas that we highly recommend; Margaret River and Swan Valley.
-Here’s our guide to both (with accommodation options below.)
+UPDATED 2018: For farmstays near Perth, WA, there are two areas we recommend; Margaret River & Swan Valley.
+Here’s our guide to both, with all farmstays listed below.

 The famous Margaret River wine region to the south of Perth has been producing some of Australia‘s best wine since the 1960’s, with now at least 100 wineries to be found.
 Wine tours are very popular and a few vineyards also double as hotels.
 It’s not all vineyards though; other, more general agriculture & agritourism goes on, and you’ll have a good choice of other more regular Australian farmstay experiences too.